cartermp/dnx-apps/app-using-dnx/Writeup.md

 And now you have the necessary files to publish a NuGet package!

 **NOTE:** This assumes your code will compile across *both* .NET Core and .NET Framework.
-Read the section on cross-compiling with `#ifdef`s on how to compile the same file differently for each target if you are using features which are unavailable in some of your targets.
+Read the section on cross-compiling with `#if`s on how to compile the same file differently for each target if you are using features which are unavailable in some of your targets.

 ## How do I target a PCL?